 When three-year-old, Owen Langston, began experiencing neck pain and vomiting, his parents knew something wasn’t right.
 They took Owen to see his doctor where they were told Owen had a stomach virus so they returned home.
 But once at home, Owen fell ill again.
 This time his parents rushed him to the emergency room.
 During the doctor’s examination, Owen collapsed.

-On May 2, 2016, Owen’s parents heard the dreadful news.
-“That day our world was turned upside down,” Owen’s mom shared.
+On May 2, 2016, Owen’s mother heard the dreadful news.
+“That day our world was turned upside down,” says Sarah Langston.

 Doctors informed Owen’s parents they found a large mass in his head.
 The mass was a brain tumor called medulloblastoma, which often grows quickly and may spread to other parts of the body.